 05 of 10

 A stunning plant with attractive foliage and dangling, heart-shaped blooms in white or pink, bleeding hearts are hardiest in cooler climates and thrive best in lightly shaded locations.
-They grow 24-36 inches tall and can be divided to transplant as they grow larger, making them an economical choice for hummingbird gardens or sharing with other hummingbird lovers.
+It grows 24 to 36 inches tall and can be divided for transplanting as it grows larger, making it an economical choice for hummingbird gardens or sharing with other hummingbird lovers.
 This perennial grows in zones 2 through 9.

 06 of 10

 True to its name this plant is as good for attracting butterflies as it is for attracting hummingbirds.
 The thick, elongated clusters of flowers come in pink, blue, and purple shades and will bloom repeatedly from mid-summer through fall.
-This is a drought tolerant plant that thrives in full sun and develop into a thick, luxurious shrub over time, attracting more hummingbirds and providing great shelter for different types of birds.
+This is a drought tolerant plant that thrives in full sun and develops into a thick, luxurious shrub over time, attracting more hummingbirds and providing great shelter for different types of birds.
 This perennial grows in zones 5 through 10.

 07 of 10